SFDO-Community-Sprints/DataGenerationToolkit/docs/EDASampleInstructions.md

 1. Create a new scratch org with EDA installed using CumulusCI
    ```
    cci flow run dev_org --org dev

-   #note that the following task is optional, but useful as it will add FLS and OLS to the admin profile for EDA objects
-   cci task run update_admin_profile --org dev
    ```

 1. Assign account record types to Admin profile
    The sample recipe in this repo creates account records using record types that are common in a unversity context.
-The admin profile does not have access to these record types by default.
+The admin profile does not have access to these record types by default in the scratch org.
 Navigate to the System Admininistrator profile and assign all of the Account object record types to the profile.

-1. Load the sample data from the snowfakery
+1. Load the sample data from the snowfakery recipe
    ```
    # example below assumes the snowfakery recipe is located datasets/eda_objects.yml
    cci task run generate_and_load_from_yaml -o generator_yaml datasets/eda_objects.yml --org dev